-Language: The language spoken in Antigua is English
+Language: The language spoken here is English.

-Flight time from UK: The flight time to Antigua is 8.5 hours
+Flight time from UK: The flight time to Antigua is 8.5 hours.

 By bus: Buses (large, privately owned minivans) won’t take you to the smaller beaches, but routes run between St John’s and English Harbour or St John’s and Jolly Harbour.
 These can work out to be very affordable compared to hiring a car.

 Sailing Week: Every spring, trade winds off Antigua provide the setting for the Caribbean's biggest maritime event of world-class yachting and sailing races.

-Antigua Carnival: Summer Festival ends with Carnival Monday and Tuesday, when islanders parade through the streets of St John in elaborate masquerade costumes and dance to the tunes of brass and steel bands.
+Antigua Carnival: The Summer Festival ends with Carnival Monday and Tuesday, when islanders parade through the streets of St John in elaborate masquerade costumes and dance to the tunes of brass and steel bands.